 For example, if you were asked to sign your agreement the day before your wedding, this could be considered an example of a time when you could claim you were entering into the agreement under duress.
 The agreement may then be deemed invalid and unable to be enforced.

 If you or someone you know needs to draft, or challenge the upholding of a New Hampshire premarital agreement, get in touch with a family law attorney at Burns, Bryant, Cox, Rockefeller & Durkin, P.A. today at 603-742-2332 or use our contact form.
-We represent clients facing all types of family law matters in New Hampshire.
+We represent clients facing all types of family law matters in Dover and Portsmouth.